ashwinlagji/profile/README.md

-# profile
+# PROFILE
-A static page demo for my personal portfolio.
+A static page demo for portfolio.